inclusive-design/adaptive-palette/docs/DeveloperDoc.md

 When a new `type` value is introduced, developers need to:

 1. Create a new component to render the new cell type;
-2. In `cellTypeRegistry.ts`, update `cellTypeRegistry` to add the entry that maps the new type value to the actual component.
+2. In `src/client/CellTypeRegistry.ts`, update `cellTypeRegistry` to add the entry that maps the new type value to the actual component.

 ### Import rule

-`GlobalData.ts` must not import a cell component or a feature module.
+`src/client/GlobalData.ts` must not import a cell component or a feature module.
 Because those modules already import `GlobalData.ts`, doing so creates a circular dependency.